abhijeetavion/fchc/wp-content/plugins/tlp-team/README.txt

-=== Team - WordPress Team Members Showcase Plugin ===
+=== Team - Team Members Showcase Plugin ===
 Contributors: techlabpro1
 Donate link:
-Tags: team, team showcase, team members showcase, our team, team members Requires at least: 4.5
+Tags: team, team showcase, team slider, team plugin, team members Stable tag: 4.4.9
+Requires at least: 5.0
-Tested up to: 6.2
+Tested up to: 6.7
-Stable tag: 4.3.5
+Requires PHP: 7.0
-License: GPLv3
+License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Best WordPress Team plugin to showcase your team members profile in grid, slider and filter layouts easily using the shortcode and Team members Elementor addon.
+Team Member Plugin allows you to showcase your team members in grid, slider, and filter layouts using shortcode and the Team Members Elementor addon.

 == Description ==

-[Team](https://www.radiustheme.com/downloads/tlp-team-pro-for-wordpress/) is the best WordPress team plugin that facilitates the best display of your team members on your site.
-It is 100% responsive and mobile friendly, which guarantees the best views across all devices.
+[Team](https://www.radiustheme.com/downloads/tlp-team-pro-for-wordpress/) is the WordPress team plugin that facilitates the display of your team members on your site.
+It is fully responsive and mobile friendly, which guarantees the views across all devices.
 This team members WordPress plugin is user and developer-friendly, so it is easy to customize and use as you wish.

 With the WordPress Team plugin, you can showcase your team members in various layouts, including grids and isotope.
 The plugin lets you create 5 different grid and isotope layouts.
 You can then choose whether you want the profile images of your team members to appear in square or rounded shapes.

 👉 [Shortcode Demo](https://www.radiustheme.com/demo/plugins/team/layout-1/) | [Elementor Demo](https://radiustheme.net/plugins/team-elementor/) | [Documentation](
 https://www.radiustheme.com/docs/team/) | [Get Pro](https://www.radiustheme.com/downloads/tlp-team-pro-for-wordpress/) 👈

-== Best WordPress Team Plugin with Shortcode and Elementor Addons ==
+== WordPress Team Plugin with Shortcode and Elementor Addons ==

 This Team members slider & showcase plugin makes the displays fully customizable, so you can create unique team showcases for your site.
 Its shortcode generator gives you an additional customization option and extra easy control over your layouts.
 You can use the plugin’s shortcode or Elementor widget to display team member profiles with grid, list, slider and isotope views.